 Perplexity - Perplexity is a chat service that operates similar to ChatGPT and enables you to ask questions to gather information.
 Sources for the information given are often cited (indicated by a small number next to the response).
 As with ChatGPT, treat the information provided with care, be prepared to challenge the information and always verify answers.

-Keenious - Keenious uses AI to scan text and recommend relevant journal articles.
+Keenious - Keenious uses AI to scan text and recommend relevant journal articles, although it is not itself a generative AI product as it does not create content.
 Available to UEL staff and students as a Word plugin, Keenious can analyse an entire Word document or particular sections to suggest articles that may be helpful to read and refer to in your work.
 You can also upload journal articles, enter a URL or input text on the Keenious website.

 ResearchRabbit - ResearchRabbit uses AI to scan for relevant research when you add academic papers to your Collection, generating better recommendations the more papers you add.
 It will also scan for newly published papers based on what you have in your Collection and send you alerts once a week.